ProjectPODER/elvirusdelmonopolio/collections/_footer/column-1.md

 ---
-title: Proyecto de
+title: false
-image-logo: logoPODER_19.png
+image-logo: ELVIRUSDELMONOPOLIO-LOGO.svg
 image-name: Logo de PODER
-width-logo: 100px
+width-logo: 300px
 # If there are more logos
 image-logo2:
 image-name2: